SRINATHR2001/SRINATHR2001/README.md

 - 👋 Hi, I’m SRINATHR
-- 👀 I’m interested in data science
+- 👀 I’m interested in data science and fullstack development
-- 🌱 I’m currently learning basics of data science and libraries related to it
-- 💞️ I’m looking for online internships
 - 📫 How to reach me srinathram28@gmail.com

 <!---